 Read more about swiss mail order brides here.

-(CNN Business) Swiss girls are hanging en masse on Friday, in a 24-hour nationwide protest to spotlight the country’s poor record on gender equality and the gender pay gap.
-In principle, gender equality was enshrined within the constitution in 1981.
-However, persistently stark inequality prompted half 1,000,000 girls – one in seven women in Switzerland on the time – to stage a historic strike on June 14, 1991.
-Women blocked site visitors and gathered exterior schools, hospitals and across cities with purple balloons and banners to demand equal pay for equal work.
+(CNN Business) Swiss girls are putting en masse on Friday, in a 24-hour nationwide protest to focus on the nation’s poor report on gender equality and the gender pay hole.
+In theory, gender equality was enshrined in the structure in 1981.
+However, persistently stark inequality prompted half a million girls – one in seven ladies in Switzerland at the time – to stage a historic strike on June 14, 1991.